 Due to Bob's unilateral implementation change, all three minimal buffer sizes go up from 1 to 2.
 Moreover, suppose Bob repeatedly applies the same optimisation on his next n messages, as in $s_2! \langle Orange \rangle; s_2! \langle Orange \rangle; ...; s_2! \langle Orange \rangle; Bob.
-While the result is communication-safe (no mismatch of the communication with Carol), all three minimal buffer sizes go up from 1 to$ n.How can we perform local optimisation without altering buffer sizes in a multiparty session?
+While the result is communication-safe (no mismatch of the communication with Carol), all three minimal buffer sizes go up from 1 to$ n.
+How can we perform local optimisation without altering buffer sizes in a multiparty session?

 Contributions are summarised in the figure below.
-To the best of our knowledge, our work is the first which guarantees safe buffered multiparty communications for the π -calculus with communication-safety, progress and flexible refinements.
+To the best of our knowledge, our work is the first which guarantees safe buffered multiparty communications for the $\pi$ -calculus with communication-safety, progress and flexible refinements.
 The key contribution is a general causal analysis over graphs constructed from multiparty session types (§ 3).
-Due to the space limitation, we omit the global refinement.
-A full version which includes the global refinement, omitted definitions, examples and proofs, and a prototype for computing the upper bound on the buffer size are available [5].
+The appendices list omitted definitions, examples and proofs.

 - The overall analysis starts from global types that have no channel annotation.
 We attribute channels based on memory requirements (§ 4). - 2.
-From global types, our bound analysis computes the buffer bounds of finite channels and finds the infinite ones (§ 3) - The global refinement method then introduces additional messages to prevent any unboundedness (long version [5]). - 4.
-Once the global type has been projected to local types, local refinement can optimise the distributed execution of the participants' processes (§ 5). - The running optimised processes can then be typed and enjoy communication, buffer and type safety and progress properties (§ 3). - 6.
-We apply our work to the multibuffering algorithm (§ 5.1).
+From global types, our bound analysis computes the buffer bounds of finite channels and finds the infinite ones (§ 3) - 3.
+The global refinement method then introduces additional messages to prevent any unboundedness (§ 5.1). - 4.
+Once the global type has been projected to local types, local refinement can optimise the distributed execution of the participants' processes (§ 5.2). - 5.
+The running optimised processes can then be typed and enjoy communication, buffer and type safety and progress properties (§ 3). - 5.
+We apply our work to the multibuffering algorithm and to a Multiprocessor System-on-Chip (MPSoC) use case (§ 6).